alexpanter/.emacs.d/README.md

 Clone this repository at the appropriate place for the `.emacs.d/` directory and a standardized experience.

-Currently this repository targets only development in C++ with minimal setup and support.
+Currently this repository targets only development in C and C++ with minimal setup and support.

 # TODO-list of desired features #